Best Places To Visit In July

 Before you book those plane ticket – just hold on.

-While many regions are in the midst of eventful summers, other countries have their winter jackets on and might not be ready for your touristy enthusiasm.
+While many regions are in the midst of eventful summers, other countries have their down jackets on and might not be ready for your touristy enthusiasm.
 This could put a damper on your holiday parade and you’ll miss out on the finer things the destination has to offer.

 This simply means that you need to put a little forethought into your vacation planning.
 But not to worry, we’ve done the tedious research for you.

 The following list brings you the best places to visit in July and gives you some great options to choose from.
-Who says you can’t start the second half of your year with a bang too!
+Who says you can’t start the second half of your year with a bang too?

 1. Mexico, North America

 Head to Mexico for sizzling temperatures and tantalizing food that comes with a bite.
 This “hot” spot has something for everyone, especially during the peak season (July).
-Enjoy basking on brilliant beaches, learn how to salsa or if you’re a history buff, you can pay a visit to the Mayan ruins and the several museums.
+Enjoy basking on brilliant beaches, learn how to salsa or if you’re a history buff, you can pay a visit to the Mayan ruins and several museums.
 Festivals are also popular during this time of year with the Whale Shark festival being one of the bigger events.

 2. Botswana, Africa